futureofcoding/futureofcoding.org/log.md

 This log represents my progress on the Future of Coding project.
 I intend to update this log every weekday.

-The data for this log are pulled from the commit message history for this repository.
+The data for this log are pulled from the commit message history for this repository. <a href="' | prepend: link | prepend: '">'

 <div id="commits-container">
 {% for commit in site.data.git-log %}